China vows to crack down on school bullying after student’s murder sparks public outrage

 “It’s also important for parents to know their child’s classmates’ parents, because they will sometimes hear about what happened to their child based on other classmates’ accounts,” she said, adding that this method has helped her son’s classmates who had been bullied.

-A divorced parent in Jilin province’s capital city Changchun in north-eastern China, who wanted to be known only as Mrs Pan, said that her 16-year-old daughter had been bullied in school a few years ago, for not living with her father.
-She declined to give her full name in order to protect her child’s identity.
+A divorced parent in Jilin province’s capital city Changchun in north-eastern China, who wanted to be known only as Mrs Pan, said her 16-year-old daughter had been bullied in school a few years ago for not living with her father.
+She declined to give her full name to protect her child’s identity.

-“At first I told my daughter to ignore those snide comments, but she came back crying one day.
-She said that she talked back to one of the bullies, and got a slap in return,” the sales executive, 40, said.

-“That’s when I scolded the school principal, her form teacher and the other girl’s parents,” she said.
+“At first, I told my daughter to ignore those snide comments, but she came back crying one day.
+She said she talked back to one of the bullies and got a slap in return,” said the sales executive, 40.
+“That’s when I scolded the school principal, her form teacher and the other girl’s parents.”
 And that put a stop to the matter.

 “I’m really glad things didn’t get out of hand, but I still feel very guilty for not doing more when she first told me about the bullying.”